determined-ai/determined/docs/intro/interact/overview.rst

  Automation
 ************

 Python and REST APIs are provided for programmatic interfaces.
-The :ref:`Python API <client>` defines a Pythonic way to access the cluster.
-The :ref:`REST API <rest-api>` is another way to programmatically interact with a cluster.
+The Python API defines a Pythonic way to access the cluster.

 .. toctree::
    :maxdepth: 1